 - ALLLLL the fruit smoothies!!
 Fruit smoothies are offered in every restaurant and on every street corner in Thailand.
 Try my favorite: avocado smoothie!

 Tips on Being Vegan or Vegetarian in Thailand

-Because tourism has been around Thailand for a while, plus Thai monks are (supposed to be) vegetarian, there are many solely vegan/vegetarian restaurants in touristy towns in Thailand.
+Because tourism has been around Thailand for a while, plus Thai monks are (traditionally) vegetarian, there are many solely vegan/vegetarian restaurants in touristy towns in Thailand.
 Most sit-down restaurants will have vegetarian food options at the very least.